 Data source CLD

-Original variable frerel
+Original variable fremov

-Name in dataset v_22_33
+Name in data set v_22_44

-Definition Definition: The extent to which individuals and groups have freedom of thought, conscience and religion, that is, the right of citizens to have a religion or change their religion or belief of their own volition; and alone or in community manifest their religion or belief in practice, through worship, observance and teaching in private or public, as well as to proselytize peacefully without being subject to limitations or restrictions.
+Definition The extent to which individuals and groups have freedom of movement and residence, that is, the right of citizens to settle and travel within their country or to leave and return to their country of their own volition without being subject to limitations or restrictions.
 Component scale: 1.
 Severely restricted.
-Hardly any freedom of religion exists.
-As a rule, any kind of religious practice is controlled by the government and harshly suppressed.
+Hardly any freedom of movement exists.
+As a rule, citizens are not allowed to choose their place of residence or to travel around the country or abroad.
 2. Fairly restricted.
-Some elements of autonomous organized religious practice exists and is officially recognized, but major religious movements are repressed, prohibited or systematically disabled.
+Some elements of foreign travel, choice of residence and/or domestic travel exist but numerous individuals, often belonging to specific groups, are exposed to a variety of prohibitions.
 3. Modestly restricted.
-There are minor restraints on the freedom of religion, predominantly limited to a few isolated cases, but as a rule there are no interventions or prohibitions on communities or individual worshippers.
+There are minor restraints on the freedom of travel and/or residence, predominantly limited to a few isolated cases, but as a rule there are no prohibitions.
 4. Unrestricted.
-Unhampered freedom of religion exists.
+There is unrestricted freedom of movement and residence.

 Original scale Ordinal

 Citation Skaaning (2010)

 Data manipulation for aggregation

 Indicator of 2.
 Rights 2.2.
-Civil Liberties 2.2.D.
-Freedom of Religion
+Civil Liberties 2.2.E.
+Freedom of Movement

-Aggregation IRT to construct subcomponent 2.2.D.
-Freedom of Religion.
+Aggregation IRT to construct subcomponent 2.2.E.
+Freedom of Movement.

 Final scale Scaled to range from 0 (lowest score) to 1 (highest score).